HPD: 8-year-old shot, killed after accident in south Houston

-The accident happened at the intersection of W. Fugua and S. Sam Houston Parkway.
+The accident happened at the intersection of W. Fugua and S. Sam Houston Parkway around 2:30 a.m.

+Officials said a white car was driving at a high speed, possibly being chased by a black car when the accident happened.

+We're told the white car slammed into a third car and inside was the child and her mother.

+Officials said the driver of the black car got out of the vehicle and began shooting.

-The child was taken to the hospital after the shooting but later died, officers said.
+The 8-year-old was hit in the gunfire.
+She was taken to Memorial Hermann Hospital where she later died, officers said.

-Details are limited at this time.
-We will update this story as more information becomes available.
+Her mother was also taken to the hospital in stable condition.
+Her injuries are unknown at this time.

+The driver of the white car and the driver of the black car both fled the scene.

 (© 2017 KHOU)